GSA-TTS/identity-handbook/_articles/pull-request-review.md

 ## External Contributions

 External contributions are welcome!
-For security reasons, our CI will not run on branches from outside contributors.
+For security reasons, our continuous integration pipeline will not run on branches from outside contributors.
 Since external contributors don't have write access, a Login.gov team member will need to run the tests themselves and merge the code.

 ## ⛔️ "Changes Requested"